stocchi/speedrun-notes/gold/nsc/README.md

 - 2 02669
 - 3 51957

-if you want to do totodile or encounterless manips later (they are optionals), Start a timer on TID hard reset and confirm minutes between 1:00.50 and 1:01.50 (todo: this doesnt consider GBP fadeout, check whats the correct time)
+if you want to do totodile or encounterless manips later (they are optionals), Start a timer on TID hard reset and confirm minutes between 1:00.50 and 1:01.50 (todo: this doesnt consider GBP fadeout, check whats the correct time) - note: after some runs, just not missing the first textbox will give ss0 from TID manip, no need for timer

 Set the time to 10:00 AM, name yourself A, say Y/Y/N/Y/Y to the Yes/No textboxes from mom